pyzahl/LoggingPM2.5wCircuitPython/README.md

 IMPORTANT NOTE: To be safe, please remove the jumper before powering OFF and wait a second!
 Else you may just cut power while writing to flash and chances are to corrupt the file system!

+Note about the "plotaqd.py" script, this is for external use only (on your PC) plotting for the log file data.
+I just keep it on the CP drive handy.